itsaditya98/itsaditya98/README.md

 - 👋 Hi, I’m @itsaditya98
-- 👀 I’m interested in Artificial Intelligence.
+- 👀 I’m interested in ML and DevOps
-- 🌱 I’m currently learning Machine Learning and Cloud Computing.
 - 💞️ I’m looking to collaborate on machine learning projects
-- 📫 How to reach me ... ?
-Reach me at adityavinayak1648@gmail.com
+- 📫 Reach me at aditya.iro698s@gmail.com

 <!---
 itsaditya98/itsaditya98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.